December 29, 2024

 7 Reasons for a Leggy ZZ Plant and How to Fix It

-ZZ plant, like any plant, has its quirks.
+ZZ plant, like any plant, can have problems.
 And leggy growth is one of them.

 So let’s get into why this happens and what you can do to fix it.